bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

     $ ls
         andorid_boot_tools_bin  arm-eabi-4.7  boot_img  boot.img  bootimg-tools  kernel  msm  ramdisk.cpio.gz  run_this_android.sh

-In output of ls command we should see the boot.img file.
-If we have it, we've done :)
+In output of ls command you should see the boot.img file.
+If you have it, you've done :)
-So let's try our work if it works or not.
+So let's try and check if it works or not.
 Connect your phone using USB cable to your PC, be sure that you have USB debugging enabled.

 .. code-block:: bash